linkedin-developers/apply-connect-development-tools/README.md

 ## Prerequisite

 * Read [**Apply Connect**](https://docs.microsoft.com/en-gb/linkedin/talent/apply-connect) documentation.
-* In order to use the APIs provided in the Postman collection you should join LinkedIn Talent Solutions Partner Program.
+* In order to use the APIs provided in the Postman collection you should must be a LinkedIn Talent Solutions partner.
-Click [here](https://docs.microsoft.com/en-gb/linkedin/talent/apply-with-linkedin#request-access) to find details on how to join LinkedIn Talent Solutions Partner Program.
+Click [here](https://docs.microsoft.com/en-gb/linkedin/talent/apply-with-linkedin#request-access) to find details on how to join the LinkedIn Talent Solutions Partner Program.

 ---
 **NOTE**